Dems, GOP make urgent final pitches as election season wraps

 Republican officials and some people in Trump’s orbit have urged him to wait until after the midterms to avoid turning the election into a referendum on him while shielding him from blame should Republicans — especially candidates he endorsed — not do as well as expected.
 But even people who had pushed for waiting now say those concerns are moot given that Election Day is here.

-The GOP says voters will rebuke Democrats amid surging inflation, concerns about crime and pessimism about the direction of the country.
+The GOP said voters would rebuke Democrats amid surging inflation, concerns about crime and pessimism about the direction of the country.
 History suggests any party in power will suffer significant losses in the midterms.

 First lady Jill Biden campaigned Monday for Democratic Rep. Jennifer Wexton in a part of northern Virginia that Joe Biden carried two years ago.
 It could be an early indicator of GOP midterm strength should Wexton’s seat flip to her Republican challenger, Hung Cao.